History of the Pittsburgh Steelers: 2007–2010: Super Bowl XLIII and XLV

-2010: Super Bowl loss to Packers

 The 2010 off-season proved a disaster for the Steelers as Ben Roethlisberger was accused of unwelcome sexual advances on a woman he met in a bar.
 Although no charges were filed, the woman and her group of friends were seen by people that were there, following Roethlisberger and friends from bar to bar.
 Interesting to note the woman was 20 years old and was served alcoholic drinks at the bars in question.
 NFL Commissioner Roger Goodell suspended him for six games for violating the NFL's personal conduct policy.
 However, on September 6, his suspension was reduced to four games.
 Roethlisberger was also barred from attending the team's games and could only practice with free agents during this period.
 Dennis Dixon and Charlie Batch would fill in as the starting QB.

 Despite dire predictions, the Steelers hosted Atlanta on the season opener and won in overtime 15–9.
 They then traveled to Tennessee and knocked out their former division rival 19–11 in an outstanding defensive game.
 In Week 3, the Steelers beat Tampa Bay 38–13 before losing their first divisional match against Baltimore 17–14.
 Roethlisberger meanwhile prepared to make his comeback as the team entered its bye week prior to hosting Cleveland in Week 6.
 He was given a standing ovation by Steelers fans and delivered a fine 28–10 win over the Browns.
 The Steelers then beat the Dolphins 23–22 before losing to the Saints 20–10.
 Next week, Pittsburgh played on Monday Night in Cincinnati, where they held off a Bengals comeback to win 27–21.
 The Steelers then lost on their own turf to Tom Brady and the New England Patriots 39–26.
 Pittsburgh would then win 4 in a row, 35–3 vs. Oakland, 19–16 in OT at Buffalo, 13–10 at Baltimore, and 23–7 vs. Cincinnati.
 The streak ended Week 15 in a 22–17 home loss to the New York Jets.
 Pittsburgh would then win their last 2 games by a combined score of 68–12, beating Carolina 27–3, and then finishing out at Cleveland, 41–9.
 The Steelers made it through the season finishing 12–4, winning the AFC North division, and winning the AFC's No. 2 seed in the playoffs.